talbergs/zbx-box/readme.md

 ~          # Chosen branch is added to worktree and upstream is set.
 ~  Optionally worktree path is put into z jump-path helper (see .env).
 ~ ~
+ -N --no-push  Workspace setup as usual - except new brach will NOT be pushed!
 ```
 </details>
 <details>